 Frequently Asked Questions for Graduates

-What is the date of Fall 2023 Commencement?
+What is the date of Spring 2026 Commencement?

 What happens in the case of rain for the University Ceremony?

-The Fall 2023 University Commencement Ceremony is held indoors at Minges Coliseum.
-The event will be held as planned.
-In the event of severe weather visit the Commencement home page or ECU website for updates.
+The Spring 2026 University Commencement Ceremony will be held as planned.
+However, in the event of severe weather we will update the ECU home page and the Commencement website.

 Will there be a Live Stream for the Ceremonies?